 Years 8, 9 and 10

 Students can opt to study Food and Nutrition where they are encouraged to build a sound knowledge of the skills required to work with food.
 The activities in class assist students to formulate valuable life skills in food preparation as well as understanding nutrition.
-These skills empower students to take control of their food choices and therefore their health and well being.
+These skills empower students to take control of their food choices and therefore their health and well-being.
 Students cover a range of topics throughout the three years of learning.
 Examples of topics covered are:

 - Technological advances in food

-- Food for social occasions
+- Food Commodities

 - Chocolate gateaux